milosolutions/mscripts/README.md

 | mclang-format.py | Python script.
 Called by installed hook.
 Checks formatting in changed code. | - |
 | mclang-tidy.py | Python script.
 Called by installed hook.
 Checks for compilation errors. | - |

+For a tutorial on how to use these hooks, see [Milo wiki](https://wiki.milosolutions.com/index.php/Mclang-format_and_mclang-tidy)

+To quickly enable/ disable a git hook, you can use disableGitHook and enableGitHook scripts from sierdzio's bash [scripts](https://github.com/sierdzio/sierdzios-bash-scripts).

 ## Mobile

 | Name | Discription | Run directory |